-Advance Strategic Capacity Expansions, Proactively Increase Network Connectivity Provide relief to existing bottlenecks and get ahead of new demand by expanding the physical footprint of the network.
-Implement Operational Strategies to Enhance Freight Mobility and Safety Improve the ease, efficiency, and safety of freight operations with minimal impacts to the footprint of the network.
-Support Increased Capacity, Enhanced Operations, and Safety on the Multimodal Freight Network Ensure that shippers have an alternative to trucking and support economic competitiveness.
-Implement Technology Strategies to Enhance Freight Operations and Safety Use technology and information to ease freight-related congestion and improve the mobility and efficiency of freight operations.
-Increase Access to Safe Truck Parking Improve safety for truck drivers and provide relief for areas that experience unauthorized truck parking.
-Improve Freight Network Resiliency Improve the freight network's ability to withstand and recover from disruptions.
-Mitigate Freight Impacts on Communities and the Environment • Avoid where possible and limit the negative impacts of freight to communities and the environment.
-Integrate Freight Considerations into Land Use Planning Guide where and how freight-generating land uses are developed to limit negative environmental impacts, community impacts, and freight-related congestion.
+Advance Strategic Capacity Provide relief to existing bottlenecks and get ahead of Expansions, Proactively Increase new demand by expanding the physical footprint of the Network Connectivity network.
+Implement Operational Strategies Improve the ease, efficiency, and safety of freight to Enhance Freight Mobility and operations with minimal impacts to the footprint of the Safety network.
+Support Increased Capacity, Enhanced Operations, and Safety on the Freight Rail Network • Ensure that shippers have an alternative to trucking and support economic competitiveness.
+Implement Technology Strategies to Enhance Freight Operations and Safety • Use technology and information to ease freight-related congestion and improve the mobility and efficiency of freight operations.
+Increase Access to Safe Truck Improve safety for truck drivers and provide relief for Parking areas that experience unauthorized truck parking.
+Improve Freight Network Improve the freight network's ability to withstand and Resiliency recover from disruptions.
+Mitigate Freight Impacts on Avoid where possible and limit the negative impacts of Communities and the Environment freight to communities and the environment.
+Integrate Freight Considerations into Land Use Planning • Guide where and how freight-generating land uses are developed to limit negative environmental impacts, community impacts, and freight-related congestion.